Xbox Games Store: Xbox Live Indie Games

-Former

-Initial content partners included Paramount Pictures, CBS, TBS, MTV Networks, UFC, NBC, and Warner Bros.
+Video Marketplace

+The Xbox Games Store also formerly featured a Video Marketplace alongside the other services that allowed for the distribution of movies and TV shows in both standard and high definition.
+Initially, while TV shows could be downloaded and saved, films could only be rented, expiring 24 hours after initial viewing or 14 days after purchase.
+Content partners that were signed up to the service at launch included Paramount Pictures, CBS, TBS, MTV Networks, UFC, NBC, and Warner Bros.
 Home Entertainment.
 Other movie studios have since supported the service including Lionsgate Films and Walt Disney Pictures as announced at E3 2007.
 At CES 2008, MGM, ABC, the Disney Channel and Toon Disney announced their support for the service.

-Various films and TV shows were available for purchase in the Video Store, including both past and present series, such as Star Trek and CSI: Crime Scene Investigation.
-Initially, while TV shows could be downloaded and saved, films could only be rented—expiring 24 hours after initial viewing or 14 days after purchase.

-At launch, the Video Store encountered widespread problems such as lengthy download times, duplicate billing for the same content, and downloads that could not complete, or for which users would have had to repay to complete.
+At launch, the Video Marketplace encountered widespread problems such as lengthy download times, duplicate billing for the same content, and downloads that could not complete, or for which users would have had to repay to complete.